Deer Run, Calgary: Demographics

-Residents in this community had a median household income of $76,038 in 2000, and there were 6.1% low income residents living in the neighbourhood.
-As of 2000, 16.9% of the residents were immigrants.
-A proportion of 6.3% of the buildings were condominiums or apartments, and 14% of the housing was used for renting.
+Residents in this community had a median household income of $106,486 in 2015, and there were 6% low income residents living in the neighbourhood.
+As of 2016, 17% of the residents were immigrants and 2% of residents identified as either First Nations or Métis.
+As of 2016 12% of the buildings were condominiums or apartments, and 19% of the housing was used for renting.

 Education

 The community is served by Deer Run Elementary public school, and designated out of district junior high school and high school is provided by Wilma Hansen Junior High and Lord Beaverbrook High School.